chef-boneyard/chef-provisioning/docs/blogs/2012-05-22-new-driver-interface.html.markdown

 As Chef Metal approaches 1.0, we've landed a huge configuration and driver interface improvement intended to enable:

-- A standard way to specify credentials and keys that keeps them out of recipes and allows them to be used in multiple places
+- A standard way to specify credentials and keys that keeps them out of recipes and allows them to be used in multiple places (Chef config)
-- External commands (like "metal execute") that can look up information and manage a node independent of the original Metal recipe
-- Environmental and directory-specific configuration
+- A cohesive way to refer to an environment (Chef profiles)
-- Make the drivers easily usable in test-kitchen and knife
+- Make the drivers easily usable in external programs like test-kitchen and knife to create and manage machines (Driver interface)

 How you create machines has not changed from a *logical* standpoint, but from a *physical* standpoint--how you configure, build and use drivers--it has changed significantly and for the better!